Azure/azure-init/doc/diagnostics.md

 All fields except `result` and `duration` are required and nonempty.
 Key fields cannot contain `|` or NUL; there is no key-field escaping.

+Preserve event IDs as text: `0000000001` and `1` are distinct identifiers.

 ## Timing and Correlation